 Making a job change can be one of the most difficult decisions we have to make in our lives.
-It doesn’t have to be as difficult as most people make it though.
+It does not have to be as difficult as most people make it though.
 Much of the stress is due to a lack of preparation.
 What happens very often is the ball will start rolling very quickly once that first interview takes place.
 Individuals often start preparing once they anticipate an offer of employment and that is far too late in the process.
 At that point they feel overwhelmed.
 Here are 6 tips for making the change a smoother transition.

 4.)
-If you plan to sell your house in order to accomplish this move you have work to do.
+If you plan to sell your house to accomplish this move, you have work to do.
 Get a “Market Analysis” done on your home by a professional realtor.
 You need to know how long it will take you to sell at your asking price.
 You may also have to support a temporary residence while you are selling your home.
 How long can you afford to do that?
 This is data you need to have in hand long before an offer comes forward.

 5.)
 Be prepared to start a new job in two weeks from the time you accept an offer and give your notice, if there is no relocation involved.
 3-4 weeks is common if a physical move is involved.
-Often times you will find yourself in the new job and city well before your spouse and family.
+Often you will find yourself in the new job and city well before your spouse and family.
 Make sure you have their support for that possibility.

 6.)
-If relocation is involved research the locations you are interested in.
+If relocation is involved, research the locations you are interested in.
 Go to city web sites.

 Make sure the culture offers what you are looking for.
 Can you afford to live there?
 Do they have a state income tax?
 Is the school system the caliber that you are seeking for your children?
-What salary do you need to earn there in order to maintain your present lifestyle?
+What salary do you need to earn there to maintain your present lifestyle?